 • LLL_INPLACE.
-If unset, we return the base change matrix U, otherwise the transformed matrix xU or ${}^{t}UxU$ (LLL_GRAM).
+Incompatible with LLL_GRAM.
+If unset, we return the base change matrix U, otherwise the transformed matrix xU.
 Implies LLL_IM (see below).

 • LLL_KEEP_FIRST.
 The first vector in the output basis is the same one as was originally input.
-Provided this is a shortest non-zero vector of the lattice, the output basis is still LLL-reduced.
+Provided this is a shortest nonzero vector of the lattice, the output basis is still LLL-reduced.
 This is used to reduce maximal orders of number fields with respect to the T_2 quadratic form, to ensure that the first vector in the output basis corresponds to 1 (which is a shortest vector).